Software Intellectual Property Rights Analysis

 Complementing BRG’s deep expertise in cyber security, forensic analysis, and damages for software cases, the firm’s Software Intellectual Property Rights Analysis team is adept at identifying software trade secrets.

-The team has combined to work in over fifty computer programming languages, has vast experience in source code review and source code comparison, and has more than one hundred years of combined software programming experience.
+The team has combined experience in over fifty computer programming languages, has vast experience in source code review and source code comparison, and has more than one hundred years of combined software programming experience.
 Our experts have testified in numerous depositions, trials, and live arbitrations.
-They have explained to judges, juries, and arbitrators how source code works, the similarities and dissimilarities between sets of source code, and their potential importance.
+They have explained to judges, juries, and arbitrators how source code works, the similarities and dissimilarities between sets of source code, and the potential importance of those similarities and dissimilarities.

 - Software Trade Secret Analysis